MySQL does not work as Katello backend database.

 Attached is my notes during the trial installation.

-#2 Updated by John Mitsch 4 months ago
+#2 Updated by John Mitsch about 1 year ago

 Sorry you went to so much trouble, we have to do a better job of calling it out, but Katello only supports postgresql for a database.
 Additionally, Katello needs to start with a fresh database and can't use an existing Foreman one.